 - Lightning Gun: Vama's belt in "Invasion from Outer Space".

-- Lost in Imitation: The development of Kato, from mere valet and companion, with no particular fighting skills (the radio series and movie serials) to martial arts master (the TV series and every subsequent adaptation).
+- Lost in Imitation: A positive example.
+The development of Kato, from mere valet and companion, with no particular fighting skills (the radio series and movie serials) to martial arts master (the TV series and every subsequent adaptation).

 - Metallicar Syndrome: Of course, we have The Green Hornet and his car Black Beauty.
 Not just a Cool Car, but one specifically modified to be distinctive.
 The 2011 movie even gives the Hornet multiple identical cars in case one is destroyed.
 Near the end of the film it demonstrates color-shifting paint (from black to red), but it's still not the kind of car you see every day.